DOCUMENTATION

 1 Configuration file structure

-Allatori configuration file is a XML file with the following structure:
+Allatori configuration file is an XML file with the following structure:

 <config>